ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 ############################################
 -->

-## Continuously mapping the DevCCF trojectory with a velocity flow model
+## Continuously mapping the DevCCF developmental trajectory with a velocity flow model

 \begin{figure}
 \centering